AbeHandler/website/_posts/2025-9-12-misqmethods.md

 Nearly all papers all propose some tool or approach for solving their problem.
 For example, Schecter et al. (2022) propose an estimator to address measurement error in network analysis and Compeau et al. (2022) propose a procedure for updating constructs amid technological change.

 Additionally, note that the papers present techniques which are more or less fully-developed and ready to go.
 Many papers achieve this by extending established research streams from outside IS.
 For example, Shin et al. (2020) extend established work on ConvNets while Larsen & Bong (2015) extend on established work on LSA.
-This is a little different from CS where methods papers may make incremental progress towards a distant goal.
+This is a little different from CS where methods papers may make incremental progress towards a long-term goal (e.g. 2010s-era CS papers in natural language understanding).
 MISQ methods articles present techniques which can be usefully applied right now.

 <h3 style="margin-top: 15px;">Evaluate or demonstrate the solution</h3>